edamla/mediterraneanagency/_books/2021-09-01-loving-begins-with-dying.md

 is poetic and rich...
 I am expecting many beautiful works from him...
 (Ahmet Kabaklı)
 Look, Murat is speaking.
 He has something to
-say: Fresh and directed from the last border of rea- son...
+say: Fresh and directed from the last border of reason...
 I wish all Murats spoke the same way.
-Lov- ing... is both easy and hard.
+Loving... is both easy and hard.
 Dying... is both easy and hard.
 Beginning... is both easy and hard.
 But, listening to Murat is quite pleasant.
 Your moments become more enriched.
 Suddenly, a ticking clock